 WGWLO is helping 5,000 women farmers in 12 districts of Gujarat to generate more income, become aware of land rights, training them as leaders to service Land Legal Literacy Centres, linking their organisations to Government structures for land ownership and promoting digital literacy so that they take up sustainable agriculture.

-DSC is enhancing the livelihoods and incomes of 4,500 Adivasi farm households in Gujarat’s Aravalli district.
+livelihoods and incomes of 4,500 Adivasi farm households in Gujarat’s Aravalli district.
 There will be cropping practices for better soil health, improved agricultural productivity, enterprise development and strengthening of farmer producer organisations.

 Jattu Trust is building-up a cadre of 3,500 master farmers in AP’s Vizianagaram district and develops strong farmer’s institutions to facilitate sustainable livelihoods.
 The programme is backed up by the campaigns and communication material on natural farming.